-The online documentation can be installed on a web or file server, or on your local system.
-On Windows systems, it can also be viewed from the Reality DVD.
+The online documentation is intended to be installed on a web server.
+If necessary, it can also be installed on file server, or on individual PCs running Windows or Linux.
+It can also be viewed from the Reality ISO/DVD image file.